amyrbrown/assets/papers/software-carpentry-lessons-learned/software-carpentry-lessons-learned.md

 We are currently exploring other possibilities, including various forms of sponsorship.

-Our third big challenge is a longer-term issue.
+Third,
-We believe we're helping scientists be more productive, but we're only just starting to do the long-term, quantitative follow-up needed to prove this.
+while we believe we're helping scientists, we have not yet done the long-term follow-up needed to prove this.
-This is only partly because of limited resources: the fact is, no one knows how to measure the productivity of programmers, or the productivity of scientists, and putting the two together doesn't make the unknowns cancel out.
+This is partly because of a lack of resources, but it is also a genuinely hard problem: no one knows how to measure the productivity of programmers, or the productivity of scientists, and putting the two together doesn't make the unknowns cancel out.

-Again,
-we are developing post-assessments to find out what people actually adopt after boot camps, and whether they feel it has helped them, but measuring actual impact is a much harder problem.
+What we've done so far is collect verbal feedback at the end of every boot camp (mostly by asking attendees what went well and what didn't) and administer surveys immediately before and afterwards.
+Neither has been done systematically, though, which limits the insight we can actually glean.
+We are taking steps to address that, but the larger question of what impact we're having on scientists' productivity still needs to be addressed.

 > _Meeting Our Own Standards_
 >